 Don’t leave home without one

-Since you are paying the same commission regardless, doesn’t it make sense to have your own representative that is legally bound to you?
-In fact, the New York State Department of State Counsel’s Office states that homebuyers have the right to refuse a dual agency and can choose a broker that represents his/her interests with undivided loyalty.
+Since you are paying the same commission regardless, doesn’t it make sense to receive representation that is legally bound to you?
+The New York State Department of State Counsel’s Office states that homebuyers have the right to refuse a dual agency and can choose a broker that represents his/her interests with undivided loyalty.
 On a federal level, the U.S. Department of Housing and Urban Development (HUD) recommends using an exclusive buyer’s agent.

-At Elika Associates, we like to compare not having your own representative to using your spouse’s attorney in a divorce and paying for both sides.
-You would hire your own lawyer to represent your best interests; similarly, you should have your own real estate, agent.
+At Elika Associates, we like to compare not having your representative in using your spouse’s attorney in a divorce and paying for both sides.
+You would hire your lawyer to represent your best interests; similarly, you should have your real estate, agent.